manuelalonge/manuelalonge/README.md

 # Welcome, my name is Manuel! :wave:

-# I am an aspiring freelance web developer, mainly focused on the use of front-end technologies like HTML, CSS, SCSS, Javascript, React.
+# I am an aspiring freelance web developer.
+My knowledge is focused on the use of front-end technologies like HTML, CSS, SCSS, Javascript, React.

 ## About me